dotnet/wpf/Documentation/codegen.md

 ```

 ## Basic T4 code generation philosophy and guidelines
 T4 templates can be a powerful tool, however without a conscious effort, they can quickly become unmaintainable and difficult to understand.
 When authoring/modifying a T4 template, extra care should be taken to ensure that the templates are as readable as possible.
-While the "readibility" of a template may be a bit subjective, there are a few common guidelines that really help.
+While the "readability" of a template may be a bit subjective, there are a few common guidelines that really help.
 Note that these are guidelines, and are not mandatory.
 The readability of the template is paramount to all things.

 * When multiple lines of code need to be written inside of "<# #>" blocks, the "<#" and "#>" tags should be on seperate lines.
 This makes it easier to tell where the code starts and stops.
 If we follow this policy, we can know that a line that only contains a "<#" tag is the start of a multi-line code block.